Known Leak Sites

 Do I need a paid subscription for this feature?

 The known leak site detection and visual badges are available to all users.
-Automatic removal request creation requires an active subscription (trial included).
+Automatic removal request creation requires an active paid subscription.

 How quickly are removal requests created?